See how easy it is to create a perfectly plaid Christmas with classic tartan, buffalo, and gingham check patterns and festive holiday colors.

 Nothing creates quite the same cozy winter vibe as warm Christmas plaids in bold colors and patterns.
-If you’re looking to update your holiday home with plaid accents, you’ve come to the right place.
-Today we’ll cover:
+They’re the perfect way to update your holiday home with decor and accent pieces, and to spread Christmas cheer to all you hold dear.

 There’s no denying the appeal and versatility of plaid.
-It’s both traditional and modern, elegant and rustic, and it can take on a formal or informal tone, from stylish suits and dresses to lumberjack shirts and cabin decor.
+It’s both traditional and modern, elegant and rustic.
+It can take on a formal or informal tone, from stylish suits and dresses to lumberjack shirts and cabin decor.
 But why is plaid such a staple at Christmas?

-When I went searching for this answer I found a lesson in history: the history of tartan.
+The answer can be found in the rich history of tartan.

-What we all know and refer to as plaid today, has a rich history behind it.
-You’ve probably heard of buffalo check, gingham, houndstooth and even tartan.
+You’ve probably heard of buffalo check, gingham, houndstooth, and even tartan.
 Most people use these terms interchangeably to identify fabrics and other items that feature grid-like patterns of straight lines and intersecting stripes.
-However, these terms actually refer to very specific textile patterns where the different colors that overlap, create a new color.
+However, these terms actually refer to specific textile patterns where the different colors that overlap create a new color.

-Plaid traditionally referred to a type of garment made of tartan, which was worn by the Scottish during the winter months to protect them from the cold.
-The word plaid is derived from the Scottish Gaelic word “plaide,” which means “blanket.”
+Plaid traditionally referred to a type of garment made of tartan, a material worn by the Scottish during the winter months to protect them from the cold.
+The word “plaid” is derived from the Scottish Gaelic word “plaide,” which means “blanket.”
 Plaid, also referred to as a “belted plaid” or a “great kilt,” was a large garment made of thick wool that was worn by both men and women starting in the late 16th century.
-(Read more on the belted plaid from Wikipedia.)

 Today, the word “plaid” simply refers to patterns inspired by traditional tartan designs.

-Tartan and plaid’s association with Christmas comes from the Scottish folk who wore their tartan plaids at the Yultide festivities during the cold winter months.
+Tartan’s and plaid’s association with Christmas comes from the Scottish folk who wore their tartan plaids at the Yuletide festivities during the winter months.
 However, the use of tartan at Christmas is not simply a longtime tradition being passed down through generations.
-Tartans (like the Balmoral royal tartan, which was designed by Queen Victoria’s husband, Prince Albert, in 1853) still hold incredible social, cultural and even political meaning.
+Tartans (like the Balmoral royal tartan, which was designed by Queen Victoria’s husband, Prince Albert, in 1853) still hold incredible social, cultural, and even political meaning.

 The wonderful thing about plaid patterns is that they go so well with one another.
-You can easily mix a bold white and black buffalo check plaid with more intricate red and green tartan inspired patterns.
-Same applies to gingham and houndstooth.
+You can easily mix a bold white and black buffalo check plaid with more intricate red and green tartan-inspired patterns, and the same applies to gingham and houndstooth.
 You can even mix different tartan prints, as long as you’re staying within a cohesive color scheme.

 Plaid is incredibly versatile and can coordinate well with solid colors as well as other patterns.
-You can add plaid to rustic, country or farmhouse decor, old fashioned or vintage-inspired holiday decor, modern and contemporary Christmas decor, girly, glittery or glam holiday decor, even coastal Christmas designs that are so trendy this year.
-Plaid looks well with traditional red Christmas decor, trendy green and white decor, Nordic or Scandinavian inspired styles, simple or minimal decor styles, or unique and eclectic holiday decor.
+You can add plaid to rustic, country, or farmhouse decor, old fashioned or vintage-inspired holiday decor, modern and contemporary Christmas decor, girly, glittery, or glam holiday decor, and even coastal Christmas designs.
+Plaid looks great with traditional red Christmas decor, trendy green and white decor, Nordic- or Scandinavian-inspired styles, simple or minimal decor styles, or unique and eclectic holiday decor.

-The best part is that the look is timeless, so as you update your other holiday decor items, chances are your Christmas plaid decor will always remain a staple.
+The best part is that the look is timeless, so as you update your other holiday decor items, your Christmas plaid decor will always remain a staple.

-Whether you’re fully committed to all things plaid or just want to test out the waters, check out these ideas and inspiration on adding Christmas plaid to your holiday home this year.
+Whether you’re fully committed to all things plaid or just want to test the waters, you’ll find these ideas and inspiration for adding Christmas plaid to your holiday home useful.

 Another simple way to try out the Christmas plaid look in your home is with plaid Christmas tree decorations.
 You can add a wide ribbon garland in plaid, or make simple plaid bows to add throughout the tree.
 There are even tree toppers adorned with plaid details and ornaments dressed in Christmas plaid.
 If you have a white or flocked Christmas tree, try black and white buffalo accents for a truly unique touch.